PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4914" title="CI: Retain Workflow Artifacts permanently via Github Releases" authors="xTVaser" >}}

-This pull request will bring permanent downloadable (pre)releases on GitHub itself instead of just using Orphis which will not make everything more central but makes it easier to tag commits that are made outside of a pull request and just force-pushed the changes to the project. *stares at certain people that have been naughty*.
+This pull request has brought permanent downloadable (pre)releases on GitHub itself instead of just using Orphis which will not make everything more central but makes it easier to tag commits that are made outside of a pull request and just force-pushed the changes to the project. *stares at certain people that have been naughty*.

 If you want to see more details, Vaser has written an essay-like detail on it - <https://github.com/PCSX2/pcsx2/pull/4914>